Virtualization-projects/rancher-labs-wiki/Developing-with-Docker-Machine.md

 5. use field:
 in this example, I would probably want to use my new field during the VM creation process.
 Navigating to the Create function, I can see that a CreateVirtualMachine function (found in azureutil.go) is used.
 That is where one could add the logic for using the fallback image.

+## Updating docker-machine in Rancher master

+NOTE: Before your version of docker-machine is ready to be added to Rancher, you must have had your PR merged into Rancher's fork of docker machine AND a release must have been made that includes your commits.

+Open rancher/package/Dockerfile

+There will be a line that reads as follows:

+`ENV CATTLE_MACHINE_VERSION v.x.x-rancherx-x` (actual version name may vary)

+Replace version, in this case v.x.x-rancherx-x, with the release made after your commit to docker machine.